simeononsecurity/simeononsecurity.ch/content/red-team-course/domain-privilege-escalation-and-kerberos-abuse/index.en.md

 4. What raises your odds of a crack?

 Answer from memory first.
 The explanations are in the Answer Key at the end.
 ______

+## Why Kerberos Analysis Matters

+Kerberoasting works because a service ticket is encrypted with the service account secret, allowing offline password analysis.
+Older environments used short service passwords, while current defenses use long random secrets, managed service accounts, and ticket monitoring.
+A synthetic service account and a captured lab ticket show the control without exposing a real password. **Destroy test credentials after the exercise.**

+______

 ## Common Mistakes